Moeto88/USA-Covid-data-visualisation/README.md

 - code to put everything together
   - You are advised to have an outline of this as early as possible (first week of project).

+## Run
+You need to update Processing to version 4 and install a library called "PeasyCam".